 The cost to hike the Inca Trail varies depending on the tour operator.
 I went with Peru Treks, and it was USD 650.
 This cost includes pick up from Cusco to the start of the trail, trek permits, two guides, porter services, food, camping equipment, entry to Machu Picchu, and a train ticket back to Cusco.

 The first day of the trek is a relatively easy 12 km and serves as training for the days to follow.
 The second day has a reputation for being the hardest.
 It is a steep climb up to the highest pass of the Inca trail, Dead Woman’s Pass, at 4200 m.
 From there, it’s a descent down to the campsite.

 The third day is almost all a descent through a beautiful cloud forest to the final campsite.
-On the fourth day, you wake up early for a short hike to sun gate, where you can see the sun rise over Machu Picchu.
+On the fourth day, you wake up early for a short hike to the sun gate, where you can see the sun rise over Machu Picchu.
 It’s magical!
-The Inca trail contains many Inca ruin sites as well as breathtaking natural scenery; passing through snow-capped Andes Mountains, lush jungle, and mystical cloud forests.
+The Inca trail contains many Inca ruin sites as well as breathtaking natural scenery; passing through snow-capped Andes Mountains, lush jungles, and mystical cloud forests.

 Recommended by Lora of Explore with Lora

 Trek Cost: $ 170 – $ 500